-- businesses run by practising members of a religious society or order with beliefs incompatible with regulation requirements - businesses subject to an insolvency procedure - those satisfying HMRC that, for reasons of age, disability, remoteness of location or for any other reason, it is not reasonably practicable for them to use digital tools to keep business records or submit returns.
-HMRC agrees exemption may apply even if someone is not currently exempt from VAT online filing and may offer 'digital assistance' where it doesn't consider exemption appropriate.
-If satisfied that keeping and retaining the specified information for each transaction is 'likely to be impossible, impractical or unduly onerous,' HMRC may vary the detail to be kept electronically.
-Mandatory use of software Under MTD, specified records will have to be kept digitally, using 'functional compatible software'.
-This means a 'software program or set of compatible software programs which can connect to HMRC systems via an API', which must be capable of: - keeping specified records in digital form as required by the new rules - preserving digital records in digital form for up to six years - creating a VAT return from the digital records held in compatible software and submitting this data to HMRC digitally - providing HMRC with VAT data on a voluntary basis - receiving information from HMRC via the API platform.
-Records to be kept digitally are specified in the VAT Notice.
-They include 'designatory data'; the VAT account linking primary records and the VAT return; and information about supplies made and received.
-Requirements are potentially more extensive than at present, for example in relation to supplies made.
-Here it will be necessary to record the different rates of VAT applicable.
-For supplies received, the amount of input tax to be claimed will be needed.
-But MTD isn't completely paper-free.
-It's the actual recording of supplies made and received that must be digital.
-Where invoices and receipts aren't held digitally, they should be kept in hard copy as usual for VAT purposes.
-For most businesses, the new rules apply from the start of the first VAT return period beginning on or after 1 April 2019.
-However, MTDfV for some 'more complex' businesses is now deferred until 1 October 2019.
-This deferral applies to: trusts; not organisations not set up as companies; VAT public sector entities such as government Trusts, which have to provide add overseas; those required accounting scheme use two or more pieces of software is not permitted, and crucially, cut and paste isn't acceptable in the long term.
-The VAT Notice outlines acceptable digital links, including: - linked cells in spreadsheets - emailing a spreadsheet with digital records to an agent for the agent to import data into software to make a calculation, such as a partial exemption calculation - transferring digital records onto portable devices and giving these to an agent - XML, CSV import and export, download and upload of files - API transfer.
+- businesses run by practising members of a religious society or order with beliefs incompatible with regulation requirements - · businesses subject to an insolvency procedure - those satisfying HMRC that, for reasons of age, disability, remoteness of location or for any other reason, it is not reasonably practicable for them to use digital tools to keep business records or submit returns.
+HMRC may offer 'digital assistance' where it doesn't consider exemption appropriate.
+If satisfied that keeping and retaining the specified information for each transaction is 'likely to be impossible, impractical or unduly onerous', HMRC may vary the detail to be kept electronically.
+For most bu return per for some 2019.
+Th not set entities have to author requir The fir Under MTD, specified records have to be kept digitally, using 'functional compatible software'.
+This means a 'software program or set of compatible software programs which can connect to HMRC systems via an API', which must be capable of: - keeping specified records in digital form as required by the MTDfV rules - preserving digital records in digital form for up to six years - creating a VAT return from the digital records held in compatible software and submitting this data to HMRC digitally - providing HMRC with VAT data on a voluntary basis - receiving information from HMRC via the API platform.
+Records to be kept digitally are specified in the VAT Notice include 'designatory data'; the VAT account linking and the VAT return; and information about received.
+Requirements are more ext to supplies made.
+Here it will be rates of VAT applicable.
+For tax to be claimed is need It's the actual recording digital.
+Where invoid be kept in hard co A digital link is a transfer or exchange of digital data between software programs, products or applications.
+Where a set of software products is used, there must be digital links between them, and once data is entered into software, any further transfer or modification must be via digital link.
+Manual data transfer isn't allowed - say, noting details from invoices in one ledger, then using that handwritten information to update manually another part of the functional compatible software.
+Copying by hand or manual transposition of data between two or more pieces of software is not permitted, and crucially, cut and paste isn't acceptable in the long term.
+The VAT Notice outlines acceptable digital links, including: linked cells in spreadsheets preadsheet with digital records to an agent for the into software to make a calculation, such as rtable devices and giving cut and Factsheets are available in the following formats: